open-pay/slate/source/index_EN.md

 }
 ```

-When a card is created the customer must be specified, if the customer is not specified the card will be registered for the business account.
+When a card is created the customer must be specified, if the customer is not specified the card will be registered for the Merchant account.
 Once the card is saved, it can not obtain the number and security code.

 <aside class = "notice">
 **Note:** When stored in Openpay, all cards  are validated by making an authorization for $ 10.00 which is returned at the time.
 </aside>

-When saving a card, an ID will be created which can be used to make card charges, payments to a card or just for getting the not sensitive card information.
+When saving a card, an ID will be created which can be used to make card charges, payouts to a card or just for getting the not sensitive card information.

 ###Request